Patrick14Trani/MOTW-Character-Creator/Sessions/Haunting of Shadow Falls.md

 The camera reveals their gruesome deaths by the ghost.

 **Library**: A very generic library.
 Many books are missing.
 Observant or curious players can find checkout records.
-They'll be able to see a multitude of dark arts books being approved and checked out by (Victor Dandin's real name).
+They'll be able to see a multitude of dark arts books being approved and checked out by Bill Stringer(Victor Dandin's real name).
 A key (to the archives) can be found here as well.

 Finding the key to archives will result in the ghost appearing and pointing out the door.

 **The Archives**: A locked door down an eerie flight of stairs.
 The door is steel.
 If unlocked the room will be quite large.
 Shelly will immediatly want to search for her fathers files.
 The player may have been requested to find files on another person.

 Opening her father's file will result in a ghost event.
 The ghost will teleport there and reveal itself crying for a few seconds.

+**Visting Room**: Nothing much to see here.
+The scuffle of a rat might freak a player out.
+Otherwise it is notably empty.
+Just chairs, the glass walls, and phones to talk to people on the other side.

+GH: Talking into a phone fo rthe first time will result in a ghost scream.

+**Rec Room**: In the Rec room are several billiards tables, a ping pong table, normal tables for board games.
+On one of the tables it looks like people were playing a roleplaying game.
+There is also a chess board set up ready to be played.
+Sadly.. a dead body will be at the seat there on the black side of the chess board.
+A journal is in the hands of the dead person... are several words crossed out.
+Demon, Banshee, Spirit are crossed out
+Yuri, Wraith, Revenant, and poltergiest  all have question marks A ouiji board can also be found on the game shelf.

+GH: Playing a game will result in the ghost playing with the player.
+They are more than welcome to continue to the game.
+(Best of 5 sharp check? or other skill).
+Beating the ghost will count as 2 ghost events due to it being angry now.

+**Medical Entrance**: Has several tanks of old gasoline.
+Otherwise quite empty and uneventful.

+**Observation Deck**: A journal can be found with notes on observations of Bill Springer and his group.
+They are snooping about and beginning to look suspicious.

+**Generator Room**: An empty generator need some fuel to power up again.
+Power can be turned on to rooms.
+Powering on more than 5 rooms will blow out the generator and some time will be needed to attempt to repair it.
+Noel has the tools in her van.
 ## Locations
 - [[Shadow Falls]]
 	- The local pub : Here [[Agent Hoffman]] from the [[UCMG]] will be waiting for the players.
 They will give them a side objective to find files on the name 'Bill Stringer'.
 Otherwise it will be locals complaining about a recent group of teens who just dissapeared in the sanitarium.